allamand/cdk-magento-fargate/README.md

 The crawler will needs to know what page your site offer, so we will generate a Sitemap using Magento2 built-in module:

 Magento 2 has a builtin module for generating a sitemap and it’s fast.
-Navigate to Magento Admin > Stores > Settings > Configuration > Catalog > XML Sitemap
+1. Navigate to Magento Admin > Stores > Settings > Configuration > Catalog > XML Sitemap
-Set Generation Settings > Enabled to Yes
+   - Set Generation Settings > Enabled to Yes
+   - Save Config
-Navigate to Magento Admin > Marketing > Seo & Search > Sitemap
+2. Navigate to Magento Admin > Marketing > Seo & Search > Sitemap
-Click the Add Sitemap button.
+   - Click the Add Sitemap button.
-Set Filename = sitemap.xml and Path = /
+   - Set Filename = sitemap.xml and Path = /
-Click the Save & Generate button
+   - Click the Save & Generate button

 A sitemap.xml file will be generated in your Magento 2 document root.

 #### Uses the LiteSpeed cache crawler script